 Employees’ Retirement System Benefits

-From April 1, 2012 through March 31, 2013, Tier 6 members contribute 3 percent of their gross salary toward their retirement benefits, except for Uniformed Court Officers or Peace Officers employed by the Unified Court System, who contribute 4 percent.
-Beginning April 1, 2013, the contribution rate will be based on your annual wage.
+From April 1, 2012 through March 31, 2013, Tier 6 members contributed 3 percent of their gross salary toward their retirement benefits, except for Uniformed Court Officers or Peace Officers employed by the Unified Court System, who contributed 4 percent.
+Beginning April 1, 2013, the contribution rate is based on your annual wage.
 Future salary changes may affect your contribution rate.

 |$45,000 or less||3%|

 |More than $100,000||6%|

 The amount of your retirement benefit is based on your age at retirement, service credit and final average salary.

 You receive retirement service credit for your public employment (paid service as an employee or officer of an employer that participates in the New York State and Local Retirement System).
 One year of full-time employment is the same as one year of retirement service credit.
 Part-time service is prorated.

 FAS is the average of your highest five consecutive years of earnings in public employment, subject to limitations.
 Usually, this period is the five years of employment immediately before retirement, but it can occur at any time during your career.